timroster/multi-tenancy-documentation/documentation/automation/terraform/3-Provisionning-A-Kubernetes-Based-Infrastructure.md

   Save and quit the file.

-- Open a terminal window and run the following commands:
+#### Step 9: Open a terminal window and run the following commands:

 ```shell